++char

 Character

-designates a single UTF-8 byte.
+A single character.
+Aura @tD designates a single UTF-8 byte.
 All parsers

-s, which are lists of char
+consume tapes, which are lists of char.

 Source